Project News

 Lu’ma Main is a 6-storey, mixed-use building featuring 25 studio units, 1 one-bedroom unit, and ground level retail space.
 The building is conveniently located on a transit route, close to the Skytrain, green space, and a bustling commercial hub.

-LOCATION: Vancouver, BC on the traditional territory of the the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səl̓ilwətaɬ (Tsleil-Waututh) Peoples
+LOCATION: On the traditional territory of the the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səl̓ilwətaɬ (Tsleil-Waututh) Peoples, also known as Vancouver, BC

 STATUS: Completed and occupied since 2021